spyroot/tcactl/README.md

 * Ability to leverage tosca policy to scale, upgrade CNF or VNF.

-* tcactl has build in Tosca parser, tool allow you apply transformation to existing CSAR and upload to a system.
+* tcactl has build in Tosca parser, tool allow you to apply transformation to existing CSAR and upload to a system.

 * tcactl resolve most of the name in all artifact.
-For example instead of using ID and execute multiply command tool allow indicate just name.
+For example instead of using ID and execute multiply command tool allow to indicate just name.

 ## Build